chiragg928/zolve-assignment/README.md

 # Getting Started with Zolve Assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project have three views.

-## Available Script
+### `yarn start`

-In the project directory, you can run:
+This command installs all the dependencies.

 ### `yarn start`